ShaliniGandi/Predictive-Modeling-for-Patient-Readmission-/README.txt

 The main objective is to predict whether a hospitalised patient with diabetes will be readmitted within 30 days and the ML pipeline  generates two engineered features:
-1. A patient-segment label produced by an unsupervised clustering procedure
+1. Patient-segment label produced by an unsupervised clustering procedure
-2. A model-predicted length of hospital stay
+2. Model-predicted length of hospital stay

-The project includes all of the following areas:
+The project includes:
 • Exploratory data analysis and preprocessing, potentially including feature selection and feature engineering;
 • Clustering
-• Regression;
+• Regression
 • Classification

 At each Clustering, Regression and Classification steps, Evaluated 2 suitable models and selected the final model based on the appropriate metrics.